 Social Media Examples

-Facebook, Twitter and Instagram If you are linking to the blog where it has your disclosures, you are ok.
+Facebook, Twitter and Instagram – If you are linking to the blog where you handle your disclosures, you are ok.
 However if you are including an affiliate link or providing an opinion, you can include the hashtag #sponsored #ad or including the words affiliate link prior to the link.